shuozhixu/Modelling_2024/README.md

 Run the simulation with files `in.elastic`, `displace.mod`, `init.mod`, `potential.mod`, `min.NiCoCr_27nmx_27nmy_27nmz_random.dat`, and `CoCrNi.lammps.eam`.

-Once the simulation is finished, go to the end of the file lmp.out.
-You will find values of C11all, C12all etc. Use Equations 10-12 of [this paper](http://dx.doi.org/10.1016/j.commatsci.2021.110942) to calculate the three effective BCC elastic constants, in units of GPa.
-Specifically, they should be

-	383.218 119.581 53.754

-Record these numbers, which are for the random CoCrNi.
+Once it is finished, you will find a file `lmp.out`.
+Rename that file to `lmp_random.out` and upload it to the `CoCrNi/ela_const/0K` directory.

 ###### CoCrNi with CSRO

-Make a new directory and copy these files into it: `in.elastic`, `displace.mod`, `init.mod`, `potential.mod`, `min.NiCoCr_27nmx_27nmy_27nmz_350K.dat`, and `CoCrNi.lammps.eam`.
+The simulation requires files `in.elastic`, `displace.mod`, `init.mod`, `potential.mod`, `min.NiCoCr_27nmx_27nmy_27nmz_350K.dat`, and `CoCrNi.lammps.eam`.
 Make one change in `init.mod`:

-- Change the last number (by default 0.zzz) of line 50 to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers you recorded for the CSRO case.
+- Change the last number (by default 1.) of line 50 to the correct ratio identified in the prior lattice parameter calculation, i.e., the first of the three numbers you recorded for the CSRO case.

-Run the simulation and record the three elastic constants, which are for CoCrNi with CSRO.
+Run the simulation.
+Once it is finished, rename the newly generated file `lmp.out` to `lmp_350K.out` and upload it to the `CoCrNi/ela_const/0K` directory.

 #### Lattice parameters at 350 K

 ###### Random CoCrNi

+Run the simulation with files `lmp_350K.in`, `min.NiCoCr_27nmx_27nmy_27nmz_random.dat`, and `CoCrNi.lammps.eam`.

+Once it is finished, go to the file `log.lammps` and find the first block of data that starts with a line `Step Lx Ly Lz`.
+The first column of the data block starts from 0, increasing in increment of 100, and stops at 10000.

+First, calculate the lattice parameter at the last step 10000, using

+	(Lx'/Lx + Ly'/Ly + Lz'/Lz)/3

+where Lx', Ly', and Lz' are taken at the step 10000, while Lx, Ly, and Lz are taken at step 0.
+Record the result.

+Then repeat the equation above, but using Lx', Ly', and Lz' at steps 9900, 9800, 9700, and 9600 respectively.
+In total, you get five lattice parameters.
+Calculate the mean of the five numbers, and that is the lattice parameter for random CoCrNi at 350 K.

+You will also find a newly generated file `data.relax`, which will be used later for the elastic constants calculations.

 ###### CoCrNi with CSRO

+Repeat the steps above, except that

+- Use the data file `min.NiCoCr_27nmx_27nmy_27nmz_350K.dat` instead
+- Change the word `random` to `350K` in line 10 of the file `lmp_350K.in`

+Record the lattice parameter, which is for CoCrNi with CSRO.

+Again, the newly generated file `data.relax` will be used later for the elastic constants calculations.

 #### Elastic constants at 350 K

+###### Random CoCrNi

+Run the simulation with files `in.elastic`, `init.in`, `potential.in`, `output.in`, `final_output.in`, `data.relax`, and `CoCrNi.lammps.eam`.
+Note that the file `data.relax` is the one you got from the `Lattice parameters at 350 K - Random CoCrNi` calculation.

+Once it is finished, rename the file `lmp.out` to `lmp_random.out` and upload it to the `CoCrNi/ela_const/350K` directory.

+###### CoCrNi with CSRO

+Repeat the steps above, except that

+- Use the `data.relax` file from the `Lattice parameters at 350 K - CoCrNi with CSRO` calculation instead

+At the end of the simulation, rename the file `lmp.out` to `lmp_350K.out` and upload it to the `CoCrNi/ela_const/350K` directory.

-#### GSFE
+#### GSFE at 0 K

+###### Random CoCrNi

+Run the simulation with files `lmp_gsfe.in`, `data.CoCrNi_gsfe_random`, and `CoCrNi.lammps.eam`.

+Once it is finished, you will find a file `gsfe_ori`.
+Run `sh gsfe_curve.in` in the terminal to generate a new file `gsfe`.
+Plot a curve using the first and second columns as the _x_ and _y_ axes, respectively.
+Bring it to our meeting for discussion.

+###### CoCrNi with CSRO

+Repeat the steps above, except that

+- Use the data file `data.CoCrNi_gsfe_350K` instead

 ### MoNbTa

 #### Lattice parameters

 #### Elastic constants

+You will find values of C11all, C12all etc. Use Equations 10-12 of [this paper](http://dx.doi.org/10.1016/j.commatsci.2021.110942) to calculate the three effective BCC elastic constants, in units of GPa.
+Specifically, they should be

+	383.218 119.581 53.754

+Record these numbers, which are for the random CoCrNi.

 #### GSFE